-Minimum wage laws ensure fair pay and decent living standards for low-income workers across Quebec.
-With the minimum wage in Canada set to increase to $17.75 per hour, it is essential for both employers and employees to understand the impact of this change.
+Minimum wage in Quebec ensures fair pay and decent living standards for low-income workers.
+With minimum wage in Canada set to increase to $17.75 per hour, it is important for both employers and employees to understand how this change relates to Quebecโs own minimum wage rules.

 What is the Minimum Wage in Quebec for 2025?